frostycoding/dotfiles/README.md

-# dotfiles
+### My bspwm configuration
-This is my minimalistic bspwm config,
+This is my minimalistic bspwm config.